16 Pregnancy, Birth, and Baby Books Every Partner Should Read - Baby Chick

 "We're Pregnant!
 The First Time Dad's Pregnancy Handbook" by Adrian Kulp

 This funny book is helpful for first-time dads who are nervous about parenthood.
 It prepares new fathers to become supportive partners and handle the process of pregnancy, childbirth, and childcare.
-It even includes charts with stats on mom and baby and important doctor’s appointments for different weeks.
+It even includes charts with statistics on mom and baby, as well as important doctor’s appointments for different weeks.
 The book explores these topics and more:

 • What to expect during each trimester